natedreger/MidiMapper-Public-Beta/README.md

 Known Issues to fix :
+- [ ] keymaps in activesettings getting corrupted (rework how gui gets the keymap)
 - [ ] keymaps don't reload on update
 - [ ] knowndevices error if file not exist
 - [ ] rescan midi I/O results in corrupt data upon next note (for now midi will be restarted)